Press, Williams score in US women’s 2-0 victory over Nigeria

+AUSTIN, Texas (AP) — The winning was expected for the U.S. women’s national team.
+The harder part for coach Vlatko Andonovski may be trimming the roster to the final 18 players for the Olympics.

-AUSTIN, Texas (AP) — Christen Press scored late in the first half, Lynn Williams added a goal in the final moments and the U.S. women’s national team wrapped up its Summer Series with a 2-0 victory over Nigeria on Wednesday night in the last match before settling on a lineup for the Olympics.
+Christen Press scored late in the first half, Lynn Williams added a goal in the final moments and the U.S. wrapped its Summer Series with a 2-0 victory over Nigeria on Wednesday night in the last match before setting the Tokyo lineup.

-The U.S swept to three shutout victories in the tune-up series for the world’s No. 1-ranked squad heading to Tokyo in July.
+And after sweeping three shutout victories, Andonovski likes the depth and talent available to choose from on the world’s No. 1 squad, no matter who gets the final call.

+“The confidence level going to the Olympics is higher than it was before.
+I feel good where we are at.
+In terms of making final decisions, I feel pretty good,” Andonovski said.

 Temperatures were in the low 90s at kickoff and while the U.S. dominated possession throughout, it created few chances at goal until Press finally broke through in added time at the end of the first half.